PretendoNetwork/website/README.md

 - [X] rss feed wrong content type

-- [?] progress page has no mobile layout (jvs you suck)
+- [X] progress page has no mobile layout (jvs you suck)
-- [?] progress seems to sometimes not load for jvs?
+- [X] progress seems to sometimes not load for jvs?

-idk jvs, seems to work on my machine!
+idk jvs, seems to work on my machine... and yours too now???

 - [ ] docs errors page, ironically, gives an error
 - [X] docs headings are very purple